Flags

 - CA certificate

-- Encrypted PKCS12 files are currently not supported
+.p12files are not supported